Implementation Intentions

 How to Use

-- Identify a target behavior (specific and short).
+- Identify a target behavior that is specific and short.

-- Choose a reliable cue (time, place, preceding action).
+- Choose a reliable cue such as time, place, or a preceding action.

 - Write the if-then statement and save it to your plan.